corp-por/docs/content/WorldCreator/folder-structure.md

 # Folder Structure

-Each map in CODEX is a folder, inside this folder there needs to be at least one (or both) of the following two folders:
+Each map in CODEX is a folder under /mapdata, inside this folder there will be a list of chunx, each file corosponding to its place in the world.

-    /raw
-    /bin

-## raw

-The World Creator can load a map folder if there's a raw folder containing [.chunx](/worldcreator/chunk/#chunx) files.
-This is also where World Creator will save data to when a map save is done.
-Only the chunks that have edits will be saved.

-## bin

-This is the folder World Creator will export map data into.
-Exported map data is ready to be used for client/server.
+Under /mapseed a file that matches the name of the map will define the Seed spawns for the map.
+(Initial spawns and respawns after a resetworld).

+For example, the map /mapdata/Test would have a /mapseed/Test.xml, this xml contains defitions to the intial seed spawns.